 Following on from our narrative on the OG107, a true ‘OG’ of military style, we’re going back even further into the history books to explore another classic garment with its origins on the battlefield.
 This time, we’re taking to the high seas; pack your duffle bag and keep reading.

 There are few pieces of outerwear which can boast an almost 80 year history, with their design, functionality and style, still being fit for the modern day.
-Considering them a ‘classic’ perhaps doesn’t carry enough weight for these cornerstones of our wardrobe and we probably see so many reproductions or reinterpretations that we turn a blind eye.
+Considering them a ‘classic’ perhaps doesn’t carry enough weight for these cornerstones of our wardrobe and we turn a blind eye to them because we see so many reproductions or reinterpretations.
 But we’re going to spend some time looking at the history of one garment which has truly earned its place amongst the greats; the US Navy’s N1 Deck Jacket.